-VIU will take prompt action to limit the effects of the alleged Prohibited Conduct and to prevent its recurrence in cases when VIU is unable to take disciplinary action against the Respondent due to a refusal to file a complaint or participate in an investigation.
+FXUA will take prompt action to limit the effects of the alleged Prohibited Conduct and to prevent its recurrence in cases when FXUA is unable to take disciplinary action against the Respondent due to a refusal to file a complaint or participate in an investigation.

-Regardless of any request made, VIU will always be mindful of an individual’s wellbeing and safety.
-Therefore, VIU will take the following steps, as needed:
+Regardless of any request made, FXUA will always be mindful of an individual’s wellbeing and safety.
+Therefore, FXUA will take the following steps, as needed:

 - Assist the individual in accessing available victim advocacy; academic support; counseling; disability, health, or mental health services; and other assistance, both on- and off-campus;

 - Inform the individual of the right to file a complaint with FXUA or report a crime to local law enforcement, and provide the individual with assistance if they wish to file a report;